Ackbal Abdul Samad: Career advancement

 After 17 years active in service as operations pilot, Ackbal was get opportunity to serve in various positions, including as Staff officer for Safety and Standards at 1st Air Division in 2000, Director of Planning and Development at RMAF Headquarters from 2002 to 2004, Commander of RMAF Kuantan Air Base from October 2004 to February 2006, Commander of 2nd Air Division from March 2006 to January 2007, Commander of Air Support Command from February 2007 to September 2010 and Commander of 1st Air Division from September to November 2010 before he promoted to lieutenant general and appointed as Commader of Air Operations Command.

 On 17 November 2014, Ackbal appointed as Joint Force Commander and this position he held until 3 September 2015 before he transferred back as Commander of Air Operations Command.
 On 21 December 2016, he appointed as Deputy Chief of Air Force.

 Chief of Air Force

-Ackbal was appointed as 19th Chief of Royal Malaysian Air Force on 3 January 2020 who succeeding Affendi Buang who appointed as 21st Chief of Defence Forces.
+Ackbal was appointed as 19th Chief of Royal Malaysian Air Force on 3 January 2020 succeeding Affendi Buang who appointed as 21st Chief of Defence Forces.
 That position he held until 4 March 2022 before entering the retirement period in December of the same year and succeeded by Mohd Asghar Khan Goriman Khan.